anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The focus of {{BRSKI}} was onboarding of ISP and Enterprise owned wired routing and switching equipment, with IoT devices being a less important aspect.
 {{ZERO-TOUCH}} has focused upon onboarding of CPE equipment like cable modems and other larger IoT devices, again with smaller IoT devices being of less import.

-Since {{BRSKI}} was published there is now a mature effort to do application-level onboarding of constrained IoT devices defined by The Thread and Fairhair (now OCF) consortia.
+Since {{BRSKI}} was published there is now a mature effort to do application-level onboarding of constrained IoT devices defined by The Thread and Fairhair (now OCF) consortia {{fairhair}}.
 The {{cBRSKI}} document has defined a version of {{BRSKI}} that is useable over constrained 802.15.4 networks using CoAP and DTLS, while {{?I-D.selander-ace-ake-authz}} provides for using CoAP and EDHOC on even more constrained devices with very constrained networks.

 {{PRM}} has created a new methodology for onboarding that does not depend upon a synchronous connection between the Pledge and the Registrar.